 Securing resources and moving others to action.
 Obtaining sufficient capital, talent, time, and other key resources is crucial to success, as is creating the right culture of innovation and startup spirit in the new venture.
 This is a delicate balancing act, requiring both commitment and flexibility from the host organization along with skillful planning and execution by the insider entrepreneurial team.

 Leading new corporate entrepreneurship initiatives is not for the faint of heart.
 Successful leaders in this space are skilled at navigating procedural hurdles, are good cheerleaders, and are able to build lean, nimble organizations inside larger institutions with established ways of doing things.
 Inside entrepreneurs leverage existing corporate strengths and talents to build new ventures, while forging new paths to infuse the kind of different talent and ideas necessary for them to succeed.
 These insiders are entrepreneurs in every sense of the word, and in many ways must be even more capable than their outside counterparts as they work to build success for both their sponsoring organization and their own ventures.

 Whitney Hischier, John Danner, and Mark Coopersmith are faculty members of the UC Berkeley-Haas School of Business.
 They teach Executive Education and MBA courses in entrepreneurship and innovation and have led and advised multiple Insider Entrepreneurship initiatives for corporations.
-The Start-Up Mindset.
+Startup Bootcamp for Executives.